 Taking into account the International Convention on Standards of Training, Certification and Watchkeeping of Seafarers, 1978, as amended in 1995 (STCW Convention), the Seafarer’s Training, Certification and Watchkeeping Code (STCW Code) and STCW 95 Resolution 10, IALA Recommendation V-103 on Standards of Training and Certification of VTS personnel and the IALA model training courses.

-In addition, this Model Course was developed using the draft IALA Model Course V-103/5 – Revalidation and Refresher for VTS Personnel.

-It is based on input from the Australian VTS Working Group, whose work is hereby greatly appreciated.
+This Model Course is based on the draft IALA Model Course V-103/5 – Revalidation and Refresher for VTS Personnel as well as input from the Australian VTS Working Group, whose work is hereby greatly appreciated.

-The Model Course is intended to provide Authorities charged with the provision of Vessel Traffic Services guidance on the training of VTS Operators, VTS Supervisors and VTS Instructors.
+The Model Course is intended to provide Authorities charged with the provision of Vessel Traffic Services guidance on the training of VTS Operators andVTS Supervisors..

 The Secretary General,